rozek/blockly-ai-playground/README.md

 ![PoC](./Examples/ChatCompletion.png)

-> here is an example for a simple ChatCompletion (see [Blockly workspace file](./Examples/ChatCompletion.json)
+> here is an example for a simple ChatCompletion (see [Blockly workspace file](./Examples/ChatCompletion.json) - download it onto your computer and then upload it into the Blockly workspace)

 ![PoC-UI](./Examples/ChatCompletion-UI.png)